The So-Called “Sun Tax” – Much Ado About Nothing?

 The term “Sun Tax” refers to a change in how some electricity distributors price the energy you export to the grid.
 Essentially, it’s a two-way pricing system that includes both penalties and rewards based on when you send solar power back to the grid.

-The aim of this pricing structure is to encourage solar owners to consume more of their own energy during peak sunlight hours (10 am to 3 pm) by slightly reducing feed-in tariffs (FiT) during this period.
+The aim of this pricing structure is to encourage solar owners to consume more of their own energy during peak sunlight hours (10 am to 3 pm) by slightly reducing feed-in tariffs during this period.
 Conversely, it rewards homeowners for feeding energy back into the grid when it’s most needed—typically late afternoons through to the evening hours (4 pm to 9 pm).

 Crunching the Numbers: How Much Does It Really Cost?